FedericoPonzi/Isitdown.site/README.md

  * Finally, run `python3 index.py` to run the site.

 There is also a flask.wsgi.template used to install it in apache.
-The Procfile is used by Heroku and it's not maintained anymore.

 ## Environment
  * `DATABASE_URI`: The database connection string.